Skip to the main content.

 Not searching all sources

-Statistically speaking, you’re probably using some mix of a County Criminal Record Search and National Criminal Database Search in your background checks.
+Statistically speaking, you’re probably using some mix of a County Criminal Record Search and National Criminal Plus search in your background checks.
 But if you stop there, the horizon could be riddled with gaps that could result in missing fundamental candidate history.
 You could potentially miss out on:

 1. Potentially serious criminal offenses committed like fraud or hacking.